trozware/troznet/content/post/2017/marktime.md

 ### UI considerations

-* colour scheme must work in bright sunlight
+- colour scheme must work in bright sunlight
-* text should use dynamic sizing so it works if people adjust the text size on their iPhones
+- text should use dynamic sizing so it works if people adjust the text size on their iPhones
-* the UI elements must be out of the way of the new iPhone X system gestures.
+- the UI elements must be out of the way of the new iPhone X system gestures.
-* while it will most likely be used on iPhones, allow for iPads as well
+- while it will most likely be used on iPhones, allow for iPads as well

-I had done extensive tests of colour schemes when developing my golf scoring app [19th Hole][5], so I already had the answer to the colours question: dark grey background with white text.
+I had done extensive tests of colour schemes when developing my golf scoring app, so I already had the answer to the colours question: dark grey background with white text.

 Allowing for dynamic type should have been easy - choose a font style e.g. body,